MinecraftForge/Documentation/docs/concepts/events.md

 Priority
 --------

 Event handler methods (marked with `@SubscribeEvent`) have a priority.
 You can set the priority of an event handler method by setting the `priority` value of the annotation.
-The priority can be any value of the `EventPriority` enum (`HIGHEST`, `HIGH`, `NORMAL`, `LOW`, and `LOWEST`).
-Event handlers with priority `HIGHEST` are executed first and from there in descending order until `LOWEST` events which are executed last.
+The priority can be any value of the `EventPriority` enum (`HIGHEST`, `HIGH`, `NORMAL`, `LOW`, `LOWEST` and `MONITOR`).
+Event handlers with priority `HIGHEST` are executed first and from there in descending order until `MONITOR` events which are executed last.

+The `MONITOR` priority is a special priority that runs after `LOWEST` but does not affect the result of the event.
+Attempting to cancel or otherwise mutate the event object during the `MONITOR` phase may cause an exception to be thrown.
+The `MONITOR` priority is useful for logging and other read-only actions that need to run last in a state that's guaranteed to be final by the time your listener is called.

 Sub Events
 ----------